port254

 IEC 62443 Gap Assessment

 Regulation 71(3) permits CII owners to adopt global best practices on their own initiative.
-IEC 62443 is the only international standard purpose-built for SCADA, DCS, EMS, and industrial control systems.
-We hold all four ISA/IEC 62443 Expert certificates and map your OT environment against the standard to produce an actionable remediation programme.
+IEC 62443 is the only international standard purpose-built for SCADA (Supervisory Control and Data Acquisition) systems and industrial control systems:the kind running Kenya's energy grids, water treatment plants, and transport networks.
+We hold all four ISA/IEC 62443 Expert certificates and map your operational environment against the standard to produce an actionable remediation programme.

 • Asset identification, zone and conduit modelling